-1.1 The Children's Hospital School fully recognises the contribution it can make to protect children and support pupils in school.
+1.1 The Children's Hospital School fully recognises the contribution it can make to protect children and support pupils in school as outlined in Keeping Children Safe in Education.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
-To fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+To fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 Our establishment has a culture of vigilance, we take a whole school approach to safeguarding and promoting the welfare of children and we consider, at all times, what is in the best interest of the child and young person.
-We endeavour to identify concerns early, provide help for children, promote children's welfare, take into consideration the child's lived in experience and prevent concerns from escalating.
+We endeavour to identify concerns early, provide help for children, promote children's welfare, take into consideration the child's lived experience and prevent concerns from escalating.